shaktimaanO-O/ScalarGrad/README.md

 This is an educational engine.
 It works with scalar values and is intentionally small, so it is not designed to replace libraries like PyTorch or TensorFlow.

-## Next Steps

-Good extensions:

-- Add more activation functions such as ReLU and sigmoid
-- Add optimizers such as momentum and Adam
-- Build a 2D neural network playground
-- Visualize loss curves and decision boundaries
-- Add a notebook tutorial explaining backpropagation step by step